alexanderkotsev/gp-ogc-api-features/tg.md

 &#x1F538; OPEN QUESTION: Would the proposed approach based on HTTP standards be easily implementable by solutions.

 [RFC 2616] does not define what such a response body exactly should look like, see also Annex B, and no other existing specifications have been identified that define this.
-As one of the principles in this specification is not to have any INSPIRE-specific extensions or requirements, this specification therefore does not give a stronger recommendation than REC00x.
+As one of the principles in this specification is not to have any INSPIRE-specific extensions or requirements, this specification therefore does not give a stronger recommendation.
 This specification may be updated when the response body returned with HTTP status code 406 is standardised.

 | **Recommendation** | **/rec/pre-defined/accept-language-header** |
 | --- | --- |